netnodes/passflow-policy/docs/cookies.md

 **Opting out of tracking via your mobile device:** If you are using a mobile device, you can opt out of having your mobile identifier used for certain types of Interest Based Advertising, including those performed by us, by accessing the settings in your Apple or Android mobile device and following the most recent published instructions.
 If you opt-out, no further data collection or tracking will occur.
 This means that if at a later stage, you decide to opt-in, we will not be able to continue and track you using the same ID as before and you will for all practical purposes be a new user to our system.

 **Do Not Track:** Some Internet browsers – like Internet Explorer, Firefox, and Safari – include the ability to transmit “Do Not Track” or “DNT” signals.
-Since uniform standards for “DNT” signals have not been adopted, some features of the NetNodes Sites do not respond to browser “DNT” signals.
-NetNodes takes privacy seriously and will continue monitoring developments around DNT browser technology and the implementation of a standard.
+Since uniform standards for “DNT” signals have not been adopted, some features of the PassFlow Sites do not respond to browser “DNT” signals.
+PassFlow takes privacy seriously and will continue monitoring developments around DNT browser technology and the implementation of a standard.
 To learn more about “DNT,” please visit “All About Do Not Track.”

 ### How often will we update this Cookie Notice?